alyssafrazee/Line-by-line/README.md

 `command-enter` sends either the current selection (in a ST2 file) or, if nothing is selected, the current line, to the Terminal or iTerm to be executed.
 It's up to the user to make sure the appropriate REPL is running in the Terminal.

 Typing `LBL: Choose Application` in the Command Palette allows the user to switch between Terminal and iTerm.

+In R scripts, if you highlight the first line of a function and hit `command-d`, a roxygen2-style documentation template will pop up above the function.
+This is thanks to Karthik Ram.
+I copied his code, from the wonderful [RTools](https://github.com/karthik/Rtools) plugin, directly into this package because RTools sends code to the R app (not the Terminal).